jflex-de/jflex-web/pages/index.md

 ## JFlex is free

 JFLex is released under a permissive open-source BSD-style license and available for [download](download.html).
 See also [Copyright, License & Warranty](copying.html).

 ----------------------------

 ## What platforms does JFlex support?

-JFlex supports JDK 7 or above for build and run-time.
+JFlex supports JDK 1.8 or above for build and JDK 7 and above for run-time.

 [0]: https://github.com/jflex-de/
 [1]: https://github.com/jflex-de/jflex/